UniMath/agda-unimath/src/commutative-algebra/zariski-topology.lagda.md

 ---
-title: The Zariski topology on a space
+title: The Zariski topology on the set of prime ideals in a commutative ring
 ---

 ```agda